 from the capital

 This one was called Arassa, and it was from Ashgabat, the Turkmen capital.

 I got it in a licensed liquor store near the bazaar of Turkmenabat.
 The selection of vodka brands was small, and everything seemed to be produced in Turkmenistan, so I pointed around and asked for a few brands that were supposed to be “good”.

 One of them was Arassa.

-The price (as always in Central Asia) was just great.
+The price was pretty similar to other places in Central Asia.
 I got this 0,5 liter bottle for 20 Manat, which translates into about 5 Euros (depending on your exchange rate).
-So it was a super affordable 8€/700ml and therefore a 10/10 on the pricing scale.
+So it was a super affordable 8€ for 700ml and therefore a perfect ten on the pricing scale.

 The bottle design was okay.
 I liked the shape of the glass, and it had a built-in dispenser, but the label design seemed a bit sloppy.
-I’d give it a 5/10.